Speardiver C90 Carbon Spearfishing Fins

 - A soft comfortable pocket.

 We are aware of ALL foot pockets available from different manufacturers.
 If you're considering foot pockets that you don't see offered in our store, you can be sure there is a performance related reason why we don't sell it.
 Regardless of which hype you've heard, ultra light, the "ideal" exaggerated angle, no tendons to allow the carbon blade to work better etc.

-All replaceable foot pockets use the rail system for installing blades in the foot pockets.
+All modular freediving fin systems that don't require gluing use the rail system for installing blades in the foot pockets.
 The foot pocket rails are different than water channeling rails.
-Water channeling rails are improtatnt for stabilizing the fin in the water and protecting the blade edges against impact, without adding unnecessary weight to the blade.
+Water channeling rails are important for stabilizing the fin in the water and protecting the blade edges against impact, without adding unnecessary weight to the blade.
 Most manufacturers cut corners with this aspect of fin making, using a single type of rail for both water channeling and foot pocket installation.
 We designed and manufactured the Speardiver foot pocket rails specifically for this task.
 Foot pocket rail shape is important for ease of installation of the blades in the foot pockets, and the holding power of the foot pocket tendons over the blade.
-Read more about rails here: Fin blade rails explanation.
+Read more about fin rails

-In addition to rails Speardiver, OMER Stingray and Cressi Gara Modular foot pockets use an installation kit to securely fix the blade in the foot pocket.
+In addition to rails Speardiver, OMER Stingray, Cressi Gara Modular and Mares foot pockets use an installation kit to securely fix the blade in the foot pocket.
 The kits, consisting of two plastic plates and two stainless steel screws, require two small screw holes in the blade near the toe angle.
-The holes will be in different positions for different foot pockets.
+The holes will be in different positions on the blade for different foot pockets.